qltysh-testing/code-coverage-private-source/README.md

-# merge-queue
+Repository for testing code coverage

-Repository for testing coverage using a merge queue workflow
+See scripts/* for a way to generate PRs with coverage for testing coverage on PRs